kadalu/kadalu/doc/try-kadalu.md

 [`minikube`](https://kubernetes.io/docs/setup/minikube/) is a good way to get a hang of k8s for beginners.
 If you already have a k8s setup available to test out, skip this step, and goto [Next step](#try-kadalu)

 You can follow ['Install minikube'](https://kubernetes.io/docs/tasks/tools/install-minikube/) document to setup minikube.
-Please note that right now (k8s - 1.14.0) there seems to be some issues with default 'minikube', and hence please use only `--vm-driver=none` option.

-To get your minikube host (can be VM image too) setup,, please follow link [here.](https://docs.docker.com/install/linux/docker-ce/fedora/) which lists all the required steps to get started.
+Please note that if you are using `minikube version` below 1.17.0, use `--vm-driver=none` option.
+More on this issue is recorded at [kadalu/issue#351](https://github.com/kadalu/kadalu/issues/351).

 ## Try kadalu